“Testing leads to failure, and failure leads to understanding.”

 Coding is quickly becoming as important a literacy skill as the ABCs and 123s.
 In coding for Kids, we introduce youth to coding to give them a head start on learning these skills.

 What will my kid do in Coding for Kids?

-In Coding for Kids we learn the basics of computer programming and how to build websites, video games, and more.
+In Coding for Kids, we learn the basics of computer programming, how to make simple video games, and more.